 Common symptoms of panic attacks include:

 - a fear of losing control or fainting

-- feelings of doom
+- feelings of doom and fear of dying

 - rapid thoughts making it harder to think clearly

 - rapid heart rate, rapid breathing rate or shortness of breath

 - sweating and trembling

 - a choking sensation

 - feeling confused, disorientated, or feeling detached from yourself